MagneticParticleImaging/MNPDynamics/README.md

 If Néel rotation with a time-dependent easy axis is of interest, the files contained in the folder matlab_dynamic_n should be used.
 For stationary easy axes, the methods in the directory matlab are superior.

 A simple example is presented in the corresponding directory.
 The documentation of each function can be found in the form of comments directly in its source code.
+For computation, the function simulation.m for the spherical harmonic method and simulation_FV.m for the finite volume method are sufficient.

 A research article analyzing the performance and presenting applications of this method is in development.